The first sign of the new Jem doll line appeared very suddenly after it was announced. It was a Jem doll to

 Contents:

-Extra hands: Bright pink nailpolish.
+Bright pink nailpolish.
 Gripping style.
-Interchangeable.

 Palms.